hong-chen/ssfr/README.rst

 ======================
 4*.
 Azimuth Correction
 ======================

-This correction has only been applied to the dataset collected during Arctic Radiation - IceBridge Sea&Ice Experiment (ARISE).
+This correction has only been applied to the ARISE dataset.
+The azimuth correction used the data collected during a circling maneuver, where instrument can provide measurements at azimuth angle from 0 to 360.

 |